-To fill any gaps in their current life insurance plans
+To fill any gaps in their current life insurance plans.

-To avoid being left with no coverage, when planning a job change
+To avoid being left with no coverage, when planning a job change.

-To obtain more insurance through their group life plan
+To obtain more insurance through their group life plan.

-To ensure you have enough money to leave behind, or to layer your current term plan with a more permanent option
+To ensure you have enough money to leave behind, or to layer your current term plan with a more permanent option.

-Distrust in current life insurance provider
+To cover the distrust in the current life insurance provider.

 When Should I Supplement My Life Insurance Plan?

-You're looking for a more permanent insurance plan
+You're looking for a more permanent insurance plan.

-You need a more portable option, in case you plan on switching your occupation or retiring
+You need a more portable option, in case you plan on switching your occupation or retiring.

-You would like to leave behind additional money to your heirs
+You would like to leave behind additional money to your heirs.

 While supplemental life insurance may seem rather simple, this is a case, where you may absolutely need an advisor.
 In fact, the advisor will take a look at your current plan and help you to determine exactly what gaps need to be filled.
 This task can be challenging on its own, but advisors can help you gain a clear understanding of why you might need a supplemental insurance.